BarbeRousseLibre/hermessenger/README.md

 # hermessenger

-Web mail form script for HTML contact page, written in PHP.
+Hermessenger is a sending e-mail form for HTML web page, written in PHP, aiming simplicity and security.

-Get e-mail request from a contact page, keeping it in a pending queue directory until it has to be send.
+This is a Work-In-Progress project, not ready for actual production use.
+It was made for learning PHP basics on my side.

 ![Hermessenger logo, made by Blu](https://github.com/BarbeRousseLibre/hermessenger/blob/master/hermessenger_logo_320x320.jpg?raw=true)